 Overview of Nursing Homes in West Bend, Wisconsin

 In West Bend, nursing homes provide comprehensive care for seniors who require significant assistance with daily activities.
 Unlike assisted living and memory care facilities, nursing homes offer 24/7 medical supervision and support.
 Understanding the significance of star ratings through the CMS five-star quality rating system is important; recent federal updates now place additional weight on the two most recent standard surveys and publish performance reporting at the chain level, improving transparency and comparability for consumers.[2]
 [8] Top facilities like Cedar Community and Ivy Manor offer distinct services that include wide-ranging care options, from nursing and memory care to unique dining and social programs, setting a benchmark for care in the area.
-As of 2025, Cedar Community has received recognition for its dementia-specific environmental design and certifications, reflecting higher standards for memory care units.[3]
-Many providers are now integrating universal and inclusive design principles, as well as technology-enabled wellness centers, to further enhance accessibility and safety for residents.[1]
+Cedar Community has received recognition as a 2026 U.S. News High-Performing Nursing Home, placing in the top 19 percent nationwide for outstanding results in readmissions, staffing, and health inspections based on the expanded U.S. News methodology, which now includes 17 quality measures each for short-term rehabilitation and long-term care.[1]
+[7] Many providers are now integrating universal and inclusive design principles, as well as technology-enabled wellness centers, to further enhance accessibility and safety for residents.
+New Facility Guidelines Institute (FGI) 2026 requirements also specify that new skilled nursing facilities must provide at least 90 percent single-resident rooms, helping to improve resident privacy and infection control for future construction.[2]

 Choosing the Right Facility: Comparing Top-Rated Nursing Homes